1. What scheduling algorithms are supported by Server Load Balancer (SLB)?

 - Add ECS instances of different zones as backend servers for the Server Load Balancer instance to improve local availability.

-- Create multiple SLB instances in the same region and use DNS to provide public services to improve the local availability.
+- Create multiple SLB instances in the same region and use DNS to provide Internet services to improve the local availability.

-- Create multiple SLB instances in different regions and use DNS to provide public services to improve the cross-region availability.
+- Create multiple SLB instances in different regions and use DNS to provide Internet services to improve the cross-region availability.

 10. What does the SLB balance?